-The Washington Developmental Disabilities Council’s mission is to advocate, promote and implement policies and practices to create pathways to meaningful, integrated and productive lives for people with Intellectual/Developmental Disabilities over the life course.
+To advocate, promote, and implement policies and practices to create pathways to meaningful, integrated, and productive lives for people with Intellectual and Developmental Disabilities over the life course.

 In other words, our job is to understand the needs of people with developmental disabilities and their families, and to figure out ways to improve the system so that it supports people to live successfully in the community.